 Degrees are formally conferred only at the commencement exercises in May, but for all practical purposes the student has the degree as of the date requirements are completed.
+Students may petition for graduation three times during the academic year.
+Degrees are conferred in September, January and May.
+Commencement ceremonies are only held in May.
 A statement to that effect may be requested from the Dean of the Graduate School.
 All graduating students who have petitioned to graduate with the Graduate School Office will receive full information about commencement early in May.
 Attendance is not required of master's candidates, but all are encouraged to participate.
 For further information, see the section on Graduation in this chapter.